jonasoesch/p9/paper.md

 # Transitions

-Transitions seemingly carry information that can not be extracted from the states alone.
-In order to see where it might come from, assume a transition between two states that are precisely the same.
-Something like this would obviously not merit the name "transition".
-It is therefore essentially the difference between the two states that carries the information.
-And finding this difference involves comparison.

-## Comparison

-"Compare" is one of the 11 fundamental  goals of using visualization according to a meta-analysis by Brehmer et al. [@Brehmer-13:multileveltypology].
-The distinction between *identify*, *compare* and *summarize* is made based on the set of targets.
-While the *identify* action is concerned with a single target and *summarize* involves all the targets, *compare* refers to multiple subset of targets.

-![A topology of visualization tasks which synthesizes a large body of previous literature has been proposed by Brehmer et al. [@Brehmer-13:multileveltypology] \label{transition-topology}](/Users/jonas/Desktop/P9/bericht/img/comparison-taxonomoy.png)

-The first step in any comparison then is to identify the targets that should be compared.
-For this there are three possibilites: *explicit identification*, *identification through visual statistics* and *implicit identification*:

-**Explicit identification** is aided by the author through labels, annotations, colors and narrative.
-An example can be seen in figure \ref{narrative-annotation}.

-**Identification through visual statistics** uses the ability of the visual system to quickly and quite accurately calculate certain statistical properties of an image (figure \ref{comparison-identification}).
-A viewer can for example see in an instant if a certain region contains more orange than blue dots (mean).
-She can also quickly identify groups of points that form clusters (clustering).
-Viewers will be able to tell if circles get bigger from left to right (trends).
-Or if a point has a different color from all the outers (outlier).
-All of these values can then serve as a target for comparison.

-**Implicit identification**: In many cases, external knowledge or personal interest of the viewer will lead to the identification of a target. [@Gleicher-18:considerationsvisualizing] Often, readers will compare what they see to what they would have expected to see.
-Or a person from Brooklyn for example will tend to be more interested in the success and failure history of the Brooklyn Nets than that of the Warriors from California (see figure \ref{narrative-dynamic-query}).
-This is one of the reason for authors of narrative visualization to include *dynamic queries*.

-![The visual aggregation tasks from [@Szafir-16:fourtypes] show how comparison targets can by identified by visual statistics. \label{comparison-identification}](/Users/jonas/Desktop/P9/bericht/img/comparison-identification.png)

-The second step is to perform a *lookup* or *locate*-action in the second state to find a corresponding target for comparison.
-A relationship has new been *identified* and can be further analyzed. [@Gleicher-18:considerationsvisualizing]

-Comparison essentially involves the question: "What changes?".
-The different answers that have been given to that question will be discussed in the following section.
+Transitions seemingly carry information that is not explicitly presented in the two charts.
+To design effective narrative visualization, it is crucial to understand how readers perceive transitions and extract information from them.
+This chapter will therefore present the relevant literature and propose a classification of transitions based on cognitive load theory.

 ## Transition types

+Multiple authors have compiled classifications of transitions between informationally distinct states ( *charts* in this thesis).
+In this section we will discuss three different approaches to such classifications: visualization-focused, story-focused and inductive.

-### Visualization parameters
+### Visualization-focused classifications

-The most common approach is to think about changes in terms of visualization parameters. [@Heer-07:animatedtransitions, @Yi-07:deeperunderstanding, @Fisher-11:animationvisualization, @-18:space] Any visualization can be viewed as the result of a series of parametrizable transformations applied to the underlying data set.
-When the data set doesn't change between two states, the transition can be fully described by the difference in parameters (more in chapter TODO).
+The most common approach is to think about transitions is in terms of visualization parameters. [@Heer-07:animatedtransitions, @Yi-07:deeperunderstanding, @Fisher-11:animationvisualization, @-18:space] Any visualization can be viewed as the result of a series of parametrizable transformations applied to the underlying data set. [@Jankun-kelly-07:modelframework] The transition can therefore be described in terms of parameter changes as long as the underlying data does not change.

-Multiple authors coherently identify about eight transitions based on the change of visualization parameters:
+Through this approach, four authors identify a total of 9 transition types with a surprisingly high overlap:

 ![Comparison of transition types commonly identified by different authors for different purposes.
 The table shows that the agreement is relatively high for transitions that can be defined in terms of visualization parameters.
 What is often missing is the case where the underlying data changes.](/Users/jonas/Desktop/P9/bericht/img/transition-parametric.png)

 * **Pan**: Moving a fixed image below a smaller viewport to see one part at a time.
 The most famous example for this is Google Maps [@Google:googlemaps].
-But the transition doesn't need to be animated. eBook-readers for example often show one screenful of text at a time.
 * **Zoom**: Geometric zooming in and out of a fixed image.
+This transition too, is used in Google Maps [@Google:googlemaps].
-* **Filter**: Filtering hides or shows elements based on some criteria.
-When watching a visualization on cars, filtering might for example hide all the data on American cars.
+* **Filter**: Hiding or showing elements based in some criteria.
+When reading a visualization on cars, filtering might for example hide all the data on American cars.
 * **Reorder**: Reordering axes according to a different criterion.
-For example from age to height.
+Countries that are displayed in alphabetical order might for example be reordered according to their GDP.
 * **Substrate transformation**: Any distortion to the scale that is not addition or multiplication of a constant.
-For example a log transform.
+For example a log transform or a lens-effect that resizes only a part of the coordinate system.
+The latter being something that is not often seen in real-world applications but seems to be a darling of visualization researchers. [@Munzner-15:visualizationanalysis, pp. 327–338]
 * **Visualization change**: Showing the same data with a different visualization idiom.
-For example from a bar chart to a pie chart.
+For example, showing a distribution as a boxplot to clearly indicate mean, quantiles and outliers first and then transforming it into a histogram to give a better sense of its shape.
+* **Timestep**: Showing the same visualization for different points in time.
+For example the population pyramid of Switzerland for 1960 and 2010 to show how it has shifted to older people.
-* **Data schema change**: When a different attribute is shown on one of the axes.
-Changing for example from earnings over time to losses over time.
+* **Data schema change**: Mapping a different data dimension to one of the visual variables (position, color, etc.).
+A visualization might for example show the use of certain plant variants over time and show the occurrence of pests over the same period in the next state.
 * **Data change**: When new data is shown but the visualization and the axes stay the same.
+This is basically the generalization of the Timestep transition.

 The strength of this kind of classification is, that types can relatively easily and coherently be determined for a transition.
-Even automatically. [@Hullman-13:deeperunderstanding] It's weakness is that it characterizes a transition by its technical properties and not based on how the reader will try to understand  it.
+Even automatically. [@Hullman-13:deeperunderstanding] It's weakness is that it characterizes a transition by its technical properties and not based on how the reader will interpret it, which makes it less useful for designers of narrative visualization.
 Other fields, especially the research on comics have done much more work in this regard.

-### Subject, scene, time
+### Story-focused classification

-The most prevalent classification of transition types in comics is the one by McCloud [@Mccloud-93:understandingcomics] He describes six types of transitions between comic panels:
+The most-cited classification of transition types in comics is the one by McCloud [@Mccloud-93:understandingcomics] He describes six types of transitions between comic panels:

 ![transition-mccloud](/Users/jonas/Desktop/P9/bericht/img/transition-mccloud.png)